 This is expenditure which is classified as capital but which does not result in a tangible asset for the Council.
 Examples are where capital grants are given to third parties e.g. improvement grants or expenditure on property not owned by the Council.
-During 2019/20 the Council funded £347k (£440k in 2018/19) of capital expenditure through this method, which related to the Disabled Facilities Grants.
+During 2021/22 the Council funded £738k (£373k in 2020/21) of capital expenditure through this method.
+The main areas of REFCUS spend related to £495k of Disabled Facilities Grants, £43k of Empty property Grants, £86k as part of the Town Centre Revitalisation Programme Grant Scheme & £103k through the Heritage Action Zone, High Street Shop Front Project.